INEC worried over security situation in Imo, Bayelsa, Kogi

 Consequently, the commission has again appealed to political parties and their candidates to avoid actions and utterances capable of heating up the polity.

-“The Commission is concerned about the spate of insecurity and violence, including clashes among supporters of Political Parties and candidates in the forthcoming elections”, INEC National Commissioner and Chairman of its Information and Voter Education Committee, Sam Olumekun said in a statement on Sunday.
+“The commission is concerned about the spate of insecurity and violence, including clashes among supporters of Political Parties and candidates in the forthcoming elections.

+”The commission will continue to closely monitor the situation and sustain its engagement with security agencies and stakeholders to ensure a peaceful conduct of elections in the three states,” INEC National Commissioner and Chairman of its Information and Voter Education Committee, Sam Olumekun, said in a statement yesterday.

-He also noted that the Commission had notified all Political Parties of the opening of its online portal for the upload of the list of polling units and collation centre agents, which commenced on Thursday 24th August 2023.
+He also noted that the commission had notified all political parties of the opening of its online portal for the upload of the list of polling units and collation centre agents, which commenced on Thursday, August 24, 2023.

-The Commission thereafter engaged party representatives on the methodology for a seamless process, he said.
+He said the commission, thereafter, engaged party representatives on the methodology for a seamless process.

-However, Olumekun lamented that despite this notice and subsequent reminders, Political Parties were yet to substantially comply by submitting the list of their agents.
+Olumekun lamented that despite this notice and subsequent reminders, political parties were yet to substantially comply by submitting the list of their agents.

+“For Bayelsa, Imo and Kogi States, only 55% of the expected total of 189,180 polling unit agents have been uploaded to the designated INEC portal.

 “Similarly, only 25.1% of the expected 15,804 Collation Agents in the three States have been uploaded: 1,246 (26.0%) out of 4,806 for Bayelsa; 1,638 (27.3%) out of 5,994 for Imo, and 1,095 (21.9%) out of 5,004 for Kogi State.